Sparksbox

 The search world just split into two.
 And cannabis dispensaries are on the losing side.

-SOCi's 2026 Local Visibility Index analyzed 350,000 business locations across 2,751 brands.
-For cannabis, the data tells a story nobody wants to hear: dispensaries are winning on Google while vanishing from ChatGPT, Gemini, and Perplexity.
+SOCi's 2026 Local Visibility Index analyzed more than 350,000 business locations across 2,751 brands.
+For cannabis, the data tells a story nobody wants to hear: dispensaries are winning on Google while barely surfacing in ChatGPT, Gemini, and Perplexity.
 Same business.
 Same location.
 Wildly different visibility.

 ChatGPT surfaces 1.2% of those locations.
 Google's local 3-pack reaches 35.9%.
 That is not a gap.
 That is a different search reality.